fekimx/code_breaker/README.md

 make sure to run npm install
 npm run dev

+## Judge 0 Deployment

+The Judge 0 server executes the student's code and unit tests.

+The Judge 0 deployment procedure is documented here: https://github.com/judge0/judge0/blob/master/CHANGELOG.md#deployment-procedure

+We host our production Judge 0 server in Digital Ocean.
+The URL to the server is in the viewsets.py under the RunViewSet create method.

 ### Windows Notes

 For Windows, you may need to preface the python commands with "python -m"